cloudmesh/technologies/chapters/incomming/abstract-AWSFargate.md

 | section  | TBD            |
 | keywords | TBD            |

+ERROR: CITATION PLACEMENT WRONG WE CAN NOT FIGURE OUT IF THIS MEANS IT IS PROPERLY QUOTED

 AWS Fargate is a technology built on top of Amazon elastic container